 The Halliwick AST Foundation Course is the basic course in the Halliwick Concept, consisting of 4 days’ training (or its equivalent in hours), and includes both theory and pool work.
 Most courses are held over 2 weekends, but it is possible to run courses over a block of 4-day or over a series of evenings, if lecturers are available.

-The aim of the Days 1 & 2 of training is to enable instructors to have a knowledge of and practice a concept of teaching people of all ages with special needs to be as competent and independent as possible in the water.
+The aim of days 1 & 2 of training is to enable instructors to have a knowledge of and practice a concept of teaching people of all ages with special needs to be as competent and independent as possible in the water.

-The aim of the Days 3 & 4 of training is to consolidate knowledge and practice gained over the first 2-days and to devise, plan and record groups and games to promote swimmer’s progress.
+The aim of days 3 & 4 of training is to consolidate knowledge and practice gained over the first 2-days and to devise, plan and record groups and games to promote swimmer’s progress.

 On completion of the Halliwick AST Foundation Course, a Certificate of Attendance is awarded.

 To gain a Certificate of Competence (the Halliwick Instructor’s Certificate – HIC) the candidate must complete (after the Course) a minimum of 35 hours experience working with disabled swimmers and successfully complete an assessment.
-Further information will be given on the Course.
+Further information about this will be given on the Foundation Course you attend.
 (There may be expenses/a fee involved.)

 A pre-requisite for attending any of the Advanced Courses is that you have attended and completed a Halliwick Foundation Course.

-Course 1 – Halliwick AST Advanced Course Teaching and Applying Halliwick Skills (formerley ‘Advanced Teaching Course):
+Course 1 – Halliwick AST Advanced Course Teaching and Applying Halliwick Skills (formerly the ‘Advanced Teaching Course’):

 The general objectives of the Advanced Teaching Course are to prepare instructors to teach the pool work of the Halliwick Concept to potential helpers and instructors, and to lead group sessions competently at club sessions or on a course working with an IHA Recognised Lecturer.
 It will build on the skills and knowledge gained on the Foundation Course.